 The Excel Tool establishes a threshold of 10 tons per year per km (tpy/km) for Q/D and 25 tpy for Q. The user has the ability to view and sort by precursor pollutant for a picture of how they individually affect the facility rankings.
 In addition to viewing and sorting the Q/D values contributing to impacts at a CIA, the user can view the percent of Q/D screened forward as a percentage of total tracked Q/D by CIA.
 The user can also view the percent of Q screened forward as a percentage of total tracked Q by state.
+It should be noted that facilities with Q greater than 4,000 tpy and that are located further than 400 km from a Class I Area will not be screened forward in the Q/D analysis due to the limit on D (despite potentially having a Q/D value greater than 10).
+There are 150 facilities that fit this criterion.
+A list of these facilities and associated emissions are shown in Table A-1.

-The web interface gives the user the ability to adjust the screening criteria by toggling the Q and Q/D thresholds.
-For example, the user can set select a Q threshold of 200 tons per year, and only facilities with Q values greater than or equal to 200 tons per year will be screened forward.
-The Tool then automatically calculates the percent of the total Q that were screened forward as a percentage of total Q by state.
+The Access Database gives the user the ability to adjust the screening criteria by toggling the Q and Q/D thresholds.
+For example, the user can select a Q threshold of 200 tons per year, and only facilities with Q values greater than or equal to 200 tons per year will be screened forward.
+The Access Database then automatically calculates the percent of the total Q that were screened forward as a percentage of total Q by state.
+Note, only facilities with D values less than 400 km are included in this analysis.
 For a specified Q/D threshold, the percent of Q/D screened forward is presented as a percentage of total tracked Q/D by CIA.
 The goal of this is to allow the user to toggle through options for potential screening thresholds to see what portion of Q and Q/D would be incorporated when the various options are selected.

-Ultimately, findings from the development and use of the Tool will inform Ramboll’s work on another task to be completed for the WRAP, the Source Control Assessment Considerations technical memorandum.
+Ultimately, findings from the development and use of the Excel Tool and Access Database will inform Ramboll’s work on another task to be completed for the WRAP, the Source Control Assessment Considerations technical memorandum.
 This document will offer guidance to WRAP members on further evaluating and selecting sources to undergo a Four-Factor analysis for potential RP emissions controls/limits.